 Resilient, secure and trustworthy infrastructures and technologies are indispensable to ensure the respect of European rules and value.
-At the same time, in order to be able to develop, deploy and use these technologies, the EU needs digitally empowered citizens, a competent workforce and way more digital experts than today.
-This should be fostered by the development of a high-performing digital education ecosystem, as well as by an effective policy to promote links with and attract talent from all over the globe.
+At the same time, in order to be able to develop, deploy and use these technologies, the EU needs digitally empowered citizens, a competent workforce and many more digital experts than today.
+This should be fostered by the development of a high-performing digital education ecosystem, as well as by an effective policy to attract talent from all over the globe.

 For this reason, digital skills and education represent one of the four main trajectories to achieve a successful Digital Decade.
-Actions in the Advanced Digital Skills pillar of the Digital Europe Programme aim at contributing to the attainment of the ambitious targets set by the Digital Decade, in synergy with the actions put in place by Member States, also in the context of their Recovery and Resilience Plans.
+To monitor EU's digital ambitions in this domain until 2030, the Commission has proposed a Digital Compass that sets, among others, the target of having 20 million employed ICT specialists in the EU.
+Actions in the Advanced Digital Skills pillar of the Digital Europe Programme aim at contributing to the attainment of the ambitious target set by the Digital Decade, in synergy with the actions put in place by Member States, also in the context of their Recovery and Resilience Plans.

 The actions under Strategic Objective 4 aim at supporting the excellence of EU education and training institutions in digital areas, including by encouraging their cooperation with research and businesses.
 In the same way as the EU joins forces to invest in digital infrastructure, through the EuroHPC, or the European Alliance for Industrial Data and Clouds, it needs to build on the strength of its best education and training institutions to improve the related specialised education offer needed to become world-leader.
 The goal is to improve the capacity to nurture and attract digital talents, whilst fostering an ecosystem that will help drive innovation and digital breakthroughs.
 In particular, this will be achieved through the development of excellent education and training partnerships, gathering academia, vocational education and training providers, research, competence centres and innovative businesses.